jacobarriola/gatsby-woocommerce-oc-wordpress-meetup/README.md

 ## Get started

 - Install the dependencies via `npm install`
-- Copy `.env.sample` and create `.env.development` file with the URL to your WordPress GraphQL API
+- Copy `.env.sample` and create `.env.development` file with the URL to your WordPress GraphQL API and Stripe public API key

 ## What's included?